 How To Be A Positive Parent

 Once you have your list of upcoming challenges, take a look at your child’s age group.
 How close are they to moving to the next group?
 How mature are they for their age?
-Take a look at your list and choose some of the challenges and begin to think about how best to ensure that they aren’t problems for your household.
-Sit down with your spouse or significant other and begin to discuss some key issues and come to an agreement as to how to handle them.
-For example driving is a big decision.
+Please make a list of challenges they will likely face for their age group.
+Sit down with your spouse or significant other discuss some key issues.
+Agree in advance as to how to handle them.
+For example, driving is a big decision.

 With my parents, sometimes it would look like a ping-pong match.
-Can I use the car, “As your mother.”
+Can I use the car, “Like your mother?”
 “Mom,” I would ask, “Can I use the car.”
 “You have to get your dad to clear that.”
-Hmm, that is confusing to a child and can create unnecessary tension for the kids as well as between parents.
-We will discuss further positive parenting, but in this short writing, I would like to encourage you as a parent to anticipate the issues and discuss them with your spouse and significant other, as well as your child.
+Hmm, that is confusing to a child and can create unnecessary tension for the kids and between parents.
+We will discuss other positive parenting, but in this short writing, I would like to encourage you as a parent to anticipate the issues and discuss them with your spouse and significant other, as well as your child.

 Yours for Better Parenting,